 Hi, my name is Max.
-I am a Christian looking to start a home church and Bible study in Wagga Wagga.
+I am a Christian living in Wagga Wagga, NSW.

-My motivation is shaped by the example of the early church as described in Acts 2:42–47:
+The motivation for this fellowship is shaped by the example of the early church as described in Acts 2:42–47:

 They devoted themselves to the apostles’ teaching and to fellowship, to the breaking of bread and to prayer.